What is the Chinese philosophy?

 A full conventional veterinary consultation, along with any necessary tests or procedures, needs to completed, to provide a definitive diagnosis of the problem.
 This ensures that all treatment options are offered, including acupuncture if indicated.

 A detailed questionnaire is completed at the first consultation.
 An accurate medical and surgical history of the animal is obtained.
 The animal then has a conventional veterinary and a Traditional Chinese Medical (TCM) examination.
+At times further conventional veterinary tests and diagnostics are suggested before treatment can commence.
 After considering all of this information acupuncture points are chosen and the first treatment is performed.
 Revisits require short questionnaires on progress and the treatment is altered if indicated.

 Treatments may last from 10 seconds per point for laser acupuncture to 20-30 minutes when using needles.
 A positive response can occur from the first treatment but improvement and recovery is often a gradual process requiring multiple treatments.
 Usually patients are treated once weekly for 4 to 6 weeks.
 Follow-up treatments may be necessary.